 For years, the drugs of choice for combating chronic pain have been opioids.
 Activating opioid receptors on nerve cells, prescription opioids like oxycodone, hydrocodone, codeine and morphine are being used to treat everything from low back pain and migraines to pain linked to multiple sclerosis and different kinds of cancer.

-Opioid Alternatives: Different Paths to Pain Management
+Non Opioid Pain Relief: Different Paths to Pain Management

 When it comes to treating chronic pain, the